routegy/routegy-docs/app/docs/reference/action-types/zapier-rest-hook.md

 # Zapier REST hook

-The Zapier REST hook aciton type allows you to easily trigger Zaps from your Routegy apps.
+The Zapier REST hook action type allows you to easily trigger Zaps from your Routegy apps.

-## Creationg a Zapier action
+## Creating a Zapier action

-1. Go to Zapier and [log in to your account](https://zapier.com/app/login).
+1. Go to Zapier and [enable the Routegy integration on your account]https://zapier.com/developer/public-invite/98082/ae11ff8968057d402d4c3e419c79c105/).

-2. Create a new Zap.
-Search for and select Routegy.
+2. Create a new Zap using the Routegy integration.

 3. Follow the configuration instructions (Auth with Routegy, select a desired Routegy workspace, etc.).